nenadalm/Warehouse/README.md

 # Warehouse

-Project which helps kyou to now which electrical components you have.
+Project which helps know to now which electrical components you have.

 # License